 Curly girl method approved and great as a deep conditioning treatment, Olaplex No.3.
 Make sure you purchase it from authorised resellers only.
 Myself, and many other curly girls, have bought it from Amazon and had zero results, most likely because it’s not the genuine product.
 This is especially great for curlies who have coloured hair, colour damaged hair or hair that’s had Brazilian blow outs or relaxing treatments It’s just as great for us natural curlies too though!
 YouTuber, Stephanie Nicole goes really into depth about Olaplex No. 3 in this video which is good one to watch if you’re looking for more info on this product.

 Another cult-favourite deep conditioning mask is the Briogeo Don’t Despair, Repair!
 Deep Conditioning Mask.
 You only need a small amount of this.
 The tub lasts a really long time, and again, I use this for both myself and my two children.
+Since publishing this post, I’ve discovered that Briogeo Don’t Despair, Repair! is not curly girl friendly as it contains a wax – isododecane.
 Similar to Olaplex No.3, this deep conditioning mask is especially good if you’re trying to repair damaged hair – the clue’s in the name.

 If you’re hair needs more protein, then another favourite of mine is Hairfinity’s Strengthening Amino Mask.
 It replenishes, strengthens and fortifies hair to protect against breakage and split ends.
 The smell, although amazing, is quite strong.
 I use it on my hair, and my kids’ – with great results.
 It’s a great detangler too!

 Briogeo Rosarco Blow Dry Perfection & Heat Protection Crème is my favourite heat protectant I’ve found that is CG-approved.
 It’s really light, and doesn’t weigh my hair down at all, and smells divine – like skittles!